Hornussen

-Hornussen is an indigenous Swiss sport.
-The sport gets its name from the puck which is known as a "Hornuss" (hornet) or "Nouss".
-When hit, it can whizz through the air at up to 300 km/h (186.4 mph) and create a buzzing sound.

-Together with Schwingen and Steinstossen, Hornussen is seen as a Swiss national sport.
-Outside of Switzerland, there are only a few teams.
+Hornussen is an indigenous Swiss sport played by two teams of 16 to 20 players which alternate in striking a puck known as a "Hornuss" (hornet) or "Nouss" and attempting to deflect it.
+When hit, the Hornuss can fly at up to 300 km/h (186.4 mph) and create a buzzing sound.
+Outside of Switzerland, there are few teams.

 History

 The sport probably developed in the seventeenth century.
 The earliest reference to Hornuss is found in the records of 1625 of the consistory of Lauperswil, canton Bern, in a complaint about the breaking of the Sabbath.
 Two men were fined the sum of 20 francs for playing Hornussen on Sunday.
 The first recorded competitive Hornussen game occurred in 1655 in Trub.
 The sport appears in the 1841 Jeremias Gotthelf novel Uli, der Knecht.
 In the 19th century this amateur sport was very popular in the Emmental and in Entlebuch.

 In 1902, the federal Hornussen association was founded, which organises a competition every three years.
 In 2011, there were around 270 clubs in the association, with around 8,300 members.
 During the season inter-association and inter-cantonal events are held, as well as group and elite events.

 In 2012, the international Hornussen association was founded, which helps promote the sport in countries throughout the world.
 Since its founding, more than 20 clubs have been founded in the United States.